hezroneokoth/alx_capstone_project/README.md

 Distributed under MIT license.
 See LICENSE.txt for more information.

 In regards with copyright, all lie with the author.

-## Contributing

-Contributions make the open-source community such an amazing place to learn, create and more.
-Any contributions you make are appreciated.

-If you have a suggestion that would make this project better, please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/GreatCode)
-3. Commit your Changes (git commit -m 'Adding a GreatCode')
-4. Push to the Branch (git push origin feature/GreatCode)
-5. Open a Pull Request

 ## Acknowledgments